Feyn

 def __init__(

-A Graph represents a single mathematical model which can be used used for predicting.
+A Model represents a single mathematical equation which can be used for predicting.

 depth

-Get the total number of edges in this graph.
+Get the total number of edges in the graph representation of this model.

 features